rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 M92 X100.00 Y100.00 Z400.00 E280.00 ; Steps per mm
 <br>:warning:Once you have changed/verified the motor settings, review the networking top portion of the file.
 When completed, copy all the files located in the 'sys' directory over to your sd-card's 'sys' folder.
 Additionally, copy the files located in the 'macros' folder over to your sd-card's 'macros' folder. _More can be read about sd-card here: https://duet3d.dozuki.com/Wiki/SDCard, more can be read about macros here: https://duet3d.dozuki.com/Wiki/Macros._

-2) **:wrench:Stallguard sensitivity.**
+2) **:wrench:Sensorless Homing / Stallguard sensitivity.**
-As the config.g file is for using 0.9 X/Y steppers, you most likely need to adjust your stallguard sensitivity.
-Look for the "M915" gcode in the config.g file.
-_A good explanation on how to calibrate stallguard can be read here: https://duet3d.dozuki.com/Wiki/Stall_detection_and_sensorless_homing_
+As the configuration files are for using 0.9 X/Y steppers, you most likely need to adjust your stallguard and sensorless homing.
+For stallguard sensitivity, look for the "M915" gcode in the config.g file.
+A good explanation on how to calibrate stallguard can be read here: https://duet3d.dozuki.com/Wiki/Stall_detection_and_sensorless_homing_

 3) **:bulb:Mandatory changes to your start gcode (Slicer).**
  To use the autoload feature you may also find in the stock Prusa MK3s firmware.